bminixhofer/nlprule/README.md

 ## Projects using nlprule

 - [prosemd](https://github.com/kitten/prosemd-lsp): a proofreading and linting language server for markdown files with VSCode integration.
-- [cargo-spellcheck](https://github.com/drahnr/cargo-spellcheck): A tool to check all your Rust documentation for spelling and grammar mistakes.
+- [cargo-spellcheck](https://github.com/drahnr/cargo-spellcheck): a tool to check all your Rust documentation for spelling and grammar mistakes.

 Please submit a PR to add your project!